BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ## 📖 7.3 Definitions of Technical Terms

-Calculate the final output of the bounding box decoder if the Fully Connected (FC) layer predicts a value of exactly zero for all its outputs.

-Before performing the calculation, let us define the variables used in the diagram.

 * **Fully Connected (FC) Layer**: The final part of the neural network that outputs raw numerical predictions;
 * **Network Predictions ($d_x, d_y, d_w, d_h$)**: The raw numbers guessed by the network.
 They represent instructions on how to shift the center and scale the size of the box;
 * **Crop Dimensions ($w^{\text{crop}}, h^{\text{crop}}$)**: The width and height of the initial region (the "crop") the network is analyzing;